aws/karpenter-provider-aws/website/content/en/preview/getting-started-with-terraform/_index.md

 ## Install

-Karpenter is installed in clusters with a helm chart.
+Karpenter is installed in clusters via a helm chart.

 Karpenter additionally requires IAM Roles for Service Accounts (IRSA).
 IRSA permits Karpenter (within the cluster) to make privileged requests to AWS (as